BowWowPow/BUDA525_Module1/Module1_ComputationalStatistics/BUDA525Module1.md

 is that it is \*\* FREE \*\*.
 It is free as in no cost, and free as in you can do whatever you want with it.
-It is designed to do things as simple as calculating means and as complex as recommending songs on systems like Pandora.
-The last reason we are using it is because it is the \`\`it” thing in statistics and analytics right now.
+It is designed to do things as simple as calculating means and as complex as recommending songs on systems like Spotify The last reason we are using it is because it is the \`\`it” thing in statistics and analytics right now.
 If you can use R you can use and learn any other statistical software easily.
 One of the things you will be able to take away from this course at the end is